mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == License ==

 This plugin is free for personal or commercial use.
-You can support future development with a [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4AAGBFXRAPFJY "Donate with PayPal").
-Thank you :)
+Please encourage future development with a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4AAGBFXRAPFJY "Donate with PayPal").

 == Translators and Programmers ==